Khushisrivastava9/Harmoniq-Musicforall/README.md

 🌐Welcome contributions to the Harmoniq Music Player!
 To contribute:

--Fork the repository.
+-Fork the repository
--Create a new branch (git checkout -b feature/your-feature).
--Commit your changes (git commit -m 'Add some feature').
--Push to the branch (git push origin feature/your-feature).
--Open a pull request.
+-Create a new branch (git checkout -b feature/your-feature) -Commit your changes (git commit -m 'Add some feature') -Push to the branch (git push origin feature/your-feature) -Open a pull request.

 Please ensure your code follows our coding standards and includes appropriate tests.